All You Need To Know About UNN Accommodation – Hostels, Lodges, Off Campus

 I hope you find this helpful.
 Let’s go…

 MALE HOSTELS: The two functioning male Hostels are Alvan Ikoku and Eni-Njoku Halls (I lived here in my first year Rm 329).
 Though the building is old and actually over populated, the design of these halls is world class.
 It has a large quadrangle where boys show off their soccer talents.
 It’s such an awesome feeling to play there.
 Both are located side by side and opposite the Akanu Ibiam Stadium.
 Water runs free and Wi-Fi is available too.
-The toilet facility was updated about four years ago and is cleaned every 3 days so it same 6/10.
+The toilet facility was updated about four years ago and is cleaned every 3 days so it’s the same 6/10 score with the female hostels.
 Any issue with the toilet is due to over use.
-The legal number of roomies is five boys.
+The legal number of roomies is six boys.
 But rarely can you see a room with only six boys.
-Most times it between 7-12 boys in a room.
+Most times, it’s between 7 – 12 boys in a room.
 Ask me how that is possible?
 Ok (When you come, you will testify).
 The boys’ halls, unlike the girls’, have no mattresses, they lay on their beds on the ground.
 Only five beds can be accommodated vertically in a room.
-Most times you may sleep six and wake up twelve!
+Most times, before you doze off, you may count six people sleeping in the room only to wake up with twelve!
 This is largely because boys are homely.
-They will shelter you anytime without making a big deal of it (Go an try girls… lol).
+They will shelter you anytime without making a big deal of it (Go and try girls… lol).
 For people that like to jack alot, the hostels have reading rooms.
 The price per occupant is #12,000 excluding clearance and signing in expenses.

-ODENIGWE: Cost of lodging here is between 40-65k for single room and 80-110k for selfcons.
-It is quite peaceful and the student to local ratio is about 3:2.
-It’s reasonably close to most faculties especially the faculties of social, arts, and education.
+ODENIGWE: The cost of lodging here is between 40-65k for single room and 80-110k for selfcons.
+It is quite peaceful and the students to locals ratio is about 3:2.
+It’s reasonably close to most faculties especially the faculties of social sciences, arts, and education.
 Security is fair.
 But in off campus settlements, you must be cautious as it is easy for a brother to just collect your phone if you keep out too late.
 Girls especially shouldn’t walk about at night for any reason.
 Power is very good too.

 ODIM: Many students would say they don’t like this place.
-I think it because its far to inside school and it kind of like a village.
-The student to local ratio is very high.
-About 2:5 which is quite a good thing because the cases of crime here is low.
+I think it because its far from inside school and it’s kind of like a village.
+The students to locals ratio is very high -about 2:5 – which is quite a good thing because the cases of crime here is low.
 Security is good.
-Mostly engineering boys around there as it not so far from there faculty.
+Mostly engineering boys live around there as it’s not too far from the faculty of Engineering.
 Accommodation is quite cheap there too.
-You can get a room for as low as 25k and highest is 60k for a selfcon (but there are few sefcons there).
-Power is not so good and if you are a swag kind of guy, you won’t like odim.
+You can get a room for as low as 25k and highest is 60k for a selfcon (but there are few selfcons there).
+Power is not so good and if you are a swag kind of guy, you won’t like Odim.

 BEHIND FLAT: This is a settlement just after the second gate, behind the dysfunctional Ziks flats.
 If there is a place I don’t know much about, it’s Behind flat.
 Lodges here can go for between 50-70k for single rooms and 80-100k for selfcons.
 Power is not as good as Odenigwe but far better than Odim.